 If your loved one uses this tube, make sure that your loved one is properly supervised and treated.
 A staff member should check and clean the feeding tube daily to make sure that no complications arise.
 If there is an issue, proper supervision will ensure that the issue is found and fixed as soon as possible.

 A feeding tube complication may be the result of neglect or abuse on the part of the nursing home staff.
 If you suspect neglect or abuse, you should seek professional help immediately.
 Consider getting your loved one out of the nursing home.
 Or, you can make sure that a different, more qualified staff member is in charge of taking care of your loved one.
 You can also contact a doctor to determine how to help your loved one.
 If you feel that it is necessary, you may press criminal or civil charges against the nursing home.
 You can try to prove that your loved one’s injuries resulted from negligence.
-For more information and help, please contact our office here.
+For more information and help, consider contacting an attorney.